Main Building:– Large open area and four separate rooms.

 Richard Gibson Architects (www.rg-architects.com) by complementing the existing building and through careful design have produced inspiring, modern plans.

-There is current Planning Permission and change of use Building Warrant in place to develop the main building into two bespoke, contemporary, semi-detached dwellinghouses.
-The Workshop also has Planning Permission for a further one bedroom home.
+There was Planning Permission and change of use Building Warrant in place (now lapsed) to develop the main building into two bespoke, contemporary, semi-detached dwellinghouses.
+The Workshop also had Planning Permission (now lapsed) for a further one bedroom home.

 This property is situated next door to the Sandwick Primary & Junior High School and Leisure Centre.
 It is within easy distance to the local bakery, grocer, Post Office, play parks, football pitch, community hall and sailing club.
 Sandwick is approximately half way between Sumburgh Airport to the south and Lerwick some 20 minutes to the north with a good bus service between the two.